efeelize/eng/kaiyan/dinner/chinese_food/guangzhou.md

 - 5. It's such a pleasure to meet you.
 I'm a big fan.

+# 2.wicked [adj.非常棒]
+> 1)originally like wicked is supposed to be evil, right?
+Like there's a movie called the Wizard of Oz.The wicked witch.
+Or there's always like wicked stepmother or something like that.
+It's an evil person.

+> 2)But now we usually to say wicked to mean awesome.

+# 3.don't knock [批评] it till you've tried it.
+> In this case knocking kind of means criticising，to say something bad.

 # III.dim sum /dɪm sʌm/ [点心]
 # 1.siu maai / pork /pɔrk/ dumplings [烧卖] & shrimp dumplings [虾饺] & wonton [混沌]
 > 1)A lot of times in America at like a Cantonese restaurant, you'll see "siu maai", I've actually never called them pork dumplings myself.because I think most of the dumplings that Chinese people make do have pork in.